ILESKOV/Error-handling/README.md

 Assert should also be true.
 If we habe false, than we know that something is wrong with our code, it's not following the logic that we thought it did

 If the invariant is not true - something is wrong with our code.
-Therefore we go throw and revert the transaction.
+Therefore we go throw and revert the transaction..